lcrdz/lcrdz/README.md

 ### Hey there! 👋 Welcome to my profile

-- 📱 I'm Android Developer on Zup Innovation
+- 📱 I'm Android Developer on B2W Digital
 - 📚 I really like to learn